JoePaxton/graphs/README.md

 **3D plot**

-When creating a 3D plot, you need to first create a variable that will hold the x-axis and the dimensions.
+When creating a 3D plot, you need to first create a variable that will hold the x-axis in our case and the dimensions in the zeros function provided by numpy.
 With that variable you need to append the 3 dimensional data (segments, pitches, and timbre) when you iterate through the segments (x-axis).
-When we use the scattter function, we need to feed it all of the values that are contained in the list for segments, pitches, and timbre instead of just feeding it the first value of the list; hence, the "strange" syntax in the function.
+When we use the scattter function, we need to feed it all of the values that are contained in the list for segments, pitches, and timbre instead of just feeding it the first value of the list; hence, the "strange" syntax in the indices within the scatter function.

 ```python
     points = np.zeros((len(segments), 3),dtype=float)